 SNU grants advanced standing to students who demonstrate by scores on approved advanced standing examinations that they have obtained a background in a particular field equivalent to the achievement required in a course offered by SNU.
-The most typical programs for achieving advanced standing are the College Level Examination Program (CLEP), Advanced Placement program (AP), and the International Baccalaureate program (IB).
+The most typical programs for achieving advanced standing are the College Level Examination Program (CLEP), DANTES Subject Standardized Tests (DSST), Advanced Placement program (AP), and the International Baccalaureate program (IB).

-Advanced standing credit for freshman-level courses must be submitted and verified through the Office of the Registrar by July 15 immediately preceding fall enrollment.
+For students in traditional programs, advanced standing credit for freshman-level courses must be submitted and verified through the Office of the Registrar immediately preceding fall enrollment.
 This deadline must be met to facilitate appropriate placement and accurate scheduling of incoming students.

-Limited credit may be awarded through departmental proficiency exams or military credit.
-For students in traditional programs at SNU, a total of up to 30 college credit hours is available through various forms of testing (CLEP, AP, departmental proficiency exams, military credit).
+Limited credit may be awarded through departmental proficiency exams.
+For students in traditional programs at SNU, a total of up to 30 college credit hours is available through various forms of testing (CLEP, DSST, AP, departmental proficiency exams).
 Credit hours received via CLEP are recorded on the transcript after the student completes six credit hours of work at SNU.

-In order to assist in accurate advisement and planning, students planning to take CLEP exams should do so in adequate time so that the testing results will be available before the beginning of the student's sophomore year.
+In order to assist in accurate advisement and planning, students in traditional programs planning to take CLEP exams should do so in adequate time so that the testing results will be available before the beginning of the student's sophomore year.

-By policy, CLEP credit for lower-division courses will not be approved if advanced courses in the same area of study have already been taken; any exception must have the approval of the dean of the college of the student's major.
+By policy, CLEP, AP or other advanced placement credit for lower-division courses will not be approved if advanced courses in the same area of study have already been taken.
+Any exception must have the approval of the dean of the college of the student's major.

-For students in non-traditional programs at SNU, a total of up to 45 credit hours of advanced standing may be earned, with a maximum of 30 credit hours awarded for experiential learning.
+For students in non-traditional programs at SNU, a total of up to 45 credit hours of advanced standing may be earned, with a maximum of 30 credit hours awarded through the Professional Studies Prior Learning Assessment program.
+Credit hours earned via CLEP, DSST, AP, and IB are recorded on the non -traditional students' transcript prior to or during their programs.